 Well, you get two boxes with the Hel Yeah! bundle.
-One is a hard cardboard box that contains the Dan Clark Audio AEON Flow RT Closed-Back Headphone, which is fairly standard and not really offering much beyond the stock cable of your choice and a nice hard case.
+One is a hard cardboard box that contains the Dan Clark Audio AEON Flow RT Closed-Back Headphone, which is fairly standard and not really offer much beyond the stock cable of your choice and a nice hard case.

 The Schiit Hel Amp/DAC box is less premium and considerably basic, which includes a power cable and USB link cable to connect to your computer.
-The Hel Yeah! bundle also came with an Antlion Audio Mod Mic that clips on the headphone of your choice.
+The Hel Yeah! bundle also came with an Antlion Audio Mod Mic that clips on the headphones of your choice.

 They say the normal separate purchasing of each of these products is somewhere around $1038, but the Hel yeah! bundle was only $649.99 on sale.
 Quite a huge markdown for the bundle and worth every penny.

 AEON Flow RT Design

 It does not get more high quality than this.
 Dan Clark’s headphones always had a great build quality to them, and this newer model is no different.
 The headphones have a super solid feeling, with exterior cups made of aluminum, and a dark blue finish that combines with some carbon fiber elements.

 The headband rails are NiTinol in materials used it seems and the earpads are very high-quality Japanese synthetic leather.
 This headphone, well, you cannot really put into words how solid this really feels.
 It feels very robust, but at the same time due to the design and material choices, the AEON Flow RT is also beautifully light and amazingly comfortable at the same time.

 As found in the AEON Flow RT Headphone, this Schiit Hel is also a tank, very heavy and dense.
 Solid aluminum here, with some perforations for what I assume to be heat venting.